← Back to blog

-A supplier's declaration of origin is a statement — on the commercial invoice or on a separate document — in which the UK exporter certifies that the goods being shipped originate in the United Kingdom.
+The statement on origin is a declaration — on the commercial invoice or on any other commercial document that describes the goods in enough detail to identify them — in which the UK exporter certifies that the goods being shipped originate in the United Kingdom.
 "Originating" has a specific legal meaning under the TCA: the goods must be wholly obtained in the UK or substantially processed there according to the TCA's product-specific rules of origin.

 The Exact Wording Required

-HMRC specifies the exact text that must be used for the supplier's declaration of origin under the TCA.
+The TCA prescribes the exact text of the statement on origin (set out in Annex 7 of the agreement, and reproduced in HMRC's guidance).
 The wording must appear verbatim — paraphrasing or summarising is not acceptable.
 The approved statement is:

 What "Originating" Means Under the TCA